billwear/maas-rad/originals/adding-a-vm-host-deb-2-7-ui-2293.md

 Using the CLI, it's possible to update the configuration of a VM host.
 You can change these configurable parameters with an `update` command -- but first, you'll want to know how to check the values of configurable parameters, both before and after the change.

 <h3>List VM-hosts</h3>
-To begin, you can list your avsailable KVM-hosts with the following command:
+To begin, you can list your available KVM-hosts with the following command:

 ```
 maas admin vm-hosts read | jq -r '(["ID, "VM-HOST","SYSID","CORES",